Haqqani network: Taliban affiliation

 Foreign jihadists recognized the network as a distinct entity as early as 1994, but Haqqani was not affiliated with the Taliban until they captured Kabul and assumed de facto control of Afghanistan in 1996.
 After the Taliban came to power, Haqqani accepted a cabinet-level appointment as Minister of Tribal Affairs.
 Following the U.S.-led invasion of Afghanistan in 2001 and the subsequent overthrow of the Taliban government, the Haqqanis fled to the bordering Pakistani tribal regions and regrouped to fight against coalition forces across the border.
 The Haqqanis have been known to dissent from the Taliban line by permitting music and education for women.
 As Jalaluddin has grown older his son Sirajuddin has taken over the responsibility of military operations.
 Journalist Syed Saleem Shahzad reported that President Hamid Karzai invited c.
 2002 the elder Haqqani to serve as Prime Minister in an attempt to bring "moderate" Taliban into the government.
 However, the offer was refused by Jalaluddin.

 Voice of America reported that the Taliban gave the Haqqani network control over security operations in Kabul on 19 August in the days following the fall of Kabul in the 2021 Taliban offensive.
 That same day Anas Haqqani met with former Afghan president Hamid Karzai, Abdullah Abdullah and Hezb-e-Islami fighter Gulbuddin Hekmatyar seeking a formal transfer of power to the Taliban leader Abdul Ghani Baradar.
 Rumors circulated that Anas was receiving instructions directly from Sirajuddin Haqqani, who was himself in Quetta, Pakistan.

 United States

-According to US military commanders, it is "the most resilient enemy network" and one of the biggest threats to the U.S.-led NATO forces and the Afghan government in the current war in Afghanistan.
+According to US military commanders, it is "the most resilient enemy network" and one of the biggest threats to the U.S.-led NATO forces and the Afghan government during the war in Afghanistan.
 It is also the most lethal network in Afghanistan.
 From 2010 the United States is offering a reward for information leading to the capture of their leader, Sirajuddin Haqqani, in the amount of $5,000,000.